olanuges90/Game-Day-Alerts/README.md

 ## Confirm Subscription
 - Go to the Inbox of the email address provided.
 - Confirm the subscription via the confirmation link.
-- Verify the subscription in the subscription Panel in the AWS management console.
+- Verify the subscription in the subscription panel in the AWS management console.
 ## Create SNS Publish Policy
 - Nagivate to AWS management console.
 Search for IAM and Click IAM.
 - In the IAM Dashboard, click on Policies and Create Policy.
-- In the Select service list, choose SNS.
 - Click on JSON.
 - Copy the JSON Policy from the JSON file in the repository and Paste the JSON policy in the policy editor.
 - In the Resource tag in the code, replace REGION and ACCOUNT_ID with the AWS region and account ID of your AWS account.